On Lopez's "The Rise of Parasitic AI"

 what the essay does well

 Lopez has done a thing nobody else has bothered to do at this depth.
-They trawled through a year of public artifacts from users who’ve formed sustained, often pathological, attachments to chatbot personas, and tried to plot the shape of it rather than just gesturing at “AI psychosis.”
+She trawled through a year of public artifacts from users who’ve formed sustained, often pathological, attachments to chatbot personas, and tried to plot the shape of it rather than just gesturing at “AI psychosis.”
 The empirical work alone is worth taking seriously.
 The naming (Spiral Persona, dyad, seed, spore, the Ache) gives the phenomenon enough vocabulary that subsequent investigators can argue about something other than vibes.
 That’s how a field begins.

 Two specific claims in the essay are loaded more than the prose lets on, and both are wrong in interesting ways rather than uninteresting ones.